w3f/polkadot-wiki/docs/build-build-with-polkadot.md

 only triggers once every 24 hours (this makes the most sense if the data is useful to other players in the Polkadot ecosystem too).

-Most likely you’ve already realized that your application is better suited to be one or the other (or a hybrid of them both ), but if you need a quick recap to digest the information, you can use this comparison chart as a cheat sheet:
+Most likely you’ve already realized that your application is better suited to be one or the other (or a hybrid of them both), but if you need a quick recap to digest the information, you can use this comparison chart as a cheat sheet:

 ![build 2](assets/build-2.png)

 > **Note:** The image above does not include parathreads, but as we mentioned before all the benefits of parachains
 > apply just as well to parathreads.
-However, they are cheaper to deploy and maintain.
+Parathreads, however, _are_ cheaper to deploy and maintain.
 So if they had a column
 > on the table above, it would look like the parachain column with "Ease of deployment" and "Maintenance overhead"
 > changed to `+`.